AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 It is quite a complex topic, so strap in and let's go.

-An autocrafting setup consists of 3 things: the thing sending the crafting request, the crafting CPU, and the <ItemLink id="pattern_provider" />.
+An autocrafting setup consists of 3 things:
+- The thing sending the crafting request
+- The crafting CPU
+- The <ItemLink id="pattern_provider" />.

+Here is what happens:

 1. Something creates a crafting request.
 This can be you in the terminal clicking on something autocraftable, or an export bus or interface with a crafting card requesting one of the item they're set to export/stock.

 *   (**IMPORTANT:** use whatever you have bound to "pick block" (usually middle-mouse) to request crafts of something you already have in stock, this can conflict with inventory sorting mods),

-2. The ME system calculates the required ingredients and prerequisite crafting steps to fulfill the request, and stores them in a crafting CPU
+2. The ME system calculates the required ingredients and prerequisite crafting steps to fulfill the request, and stores them in the selected crafting CPU

 3. The <ItemLink id="pattern_provider" /> with the relevant [pattern](../items-blocks-machines/patterns.md) pushes the ingredients specified in the pattern to any adjacent inventory.
     In the case of a crafting table recipe (a "crafting pattern") this will be a <ItemLink id="molecular_assembler" />.